felipecarrillo100/react-i18n-javascript/README.md

 This will look for anny occurance of the react-int api in your code declaring a new translation and it will put all the definitions found in the ./lang folder.
 All definitions are in english so the file will be called en.json.
 This files is the input for npm run int:translate

-### Translate the extracted soruce-code using Microsoft Azure Translator service
+### Automatically Translates the extracted source Microsoft Azure Translator service
 `npm run int:translate`

-To use this part you need to go to Microsoft Azure portal [https://portal.azure.com/](https://portal.azure.com/), register and create a translation resource.
-Once created copy your key to the the azurekey.txt file.
+To use this part you will need to go to Microsoft Azure portal [https://portal.azure.com/](https://portal.azure.com/), register and create a translation resource.
+Once created copy your key for the service to the the azurekey.txt file.

+This will translate en.json in to any language you want.
+To add a new language simply create a new empty xx.json file in ./src/translations, for instance add 'it.json'.
+After running int:translate  the it.json will be overwritten with the italizan translation for the original english source

 ### Run&Test&Build the application
 `npm start`